nhsconnect/gpconnect/pages/appointments/appointments_service_discovery.md

 ##### Determining the ODS code to use for GP Connect from DOS #####

 Once a consumer system user has selected a service from the list returned by the DOS search, the system needs to determine the ODS code to use to look up the practice's GP Connect endpoint in SDS.
-The logic to do so is described below:
+An example of the logic to do so is shown below:

 1. Check the `serviceEndpoints` element of the chosen service in the DOS search response: